fachat/cbm_ultipet/README.md

   - beeper, DAC, and SID are mixed into a stereo line output
   - integrated amplifier can drive <1W speakers
 - Improved Video output:
-  - VGA colour video output
+  - VGA colour video output (222 RGB)
   - up to 96x72 characters on screen
   - hires modes up to a 768x576 resolution
   - 16 out of 64 colour palette, Colour-PET or C128 VDC-compatible, Sprites